Overview of Python Libraries for Data Science

 - The capability of handling large scale data sets and supports distributed computing

 NLTK: NLTK stands for Natural Language Toolkit.
 It is an open-source library to work with the human language data sets.
-It is very useful for problems like text analytics, sentiment analysis, analyzing linguistic structure, etc.
+It is handy for problems like text analytics, sentiment analysis, analyzing linguistic structure, etc.

 4. Deep Learning

 Keras: Keras is an open-source high level deep learning library.
-It gives the flexibility of using either tensorflow or theano (another low-level python library like tensorflow) as backend.
-Keras provides simple high-level API for developing deep learning models.
+It gives the flexibility of using either TensorFlow or theano (another low-level python library like TensorFlow) as a backend.
+Keras provides a simple high-level API for developing deep learning models.

 It is suitable for quick prototyping and developing neural network models for industrial use.
 The primary usage of Keras is in classification, text generation, and summarization, tagging, and translation, speech recognition, etc.

-Dask: If you have low computation power or do not have access to large clusters Dask is a perfect choice for scalable computation.
+Dask: If you have low computation power or do not have access to large clusters, Dask is a perfect choice for scalable computation.
 Dask provides low-level APIs to build custom systems for in-house applications.
-While working with a very large scale dataset in your local box, you can opt for Dask instead of Pandas.
+While working with a huge scale dataset in your local box, you can opt for Dask instead of Pandas.

 There is a rich set of python libraries available for various data-driven operations in python.
-In this article, we discussed the most popular and widely used python libraries across the data science community.
-Based on the problem statement and Organizational practices appropriate python libraries are chosen in practice.
+This article discussed the most popular and widely used python libraries across the data science community.
+Based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.